John C. Peckham, Why We Pray: Understanding Prayer in the Context of Cosmic Conflict

-In my first semester of Bible college an older student stood up to prayer in a chapel and began by addressing God as Father, Lord, el-shaddai, Jehovah Jirah, and every other name of God he could think of from the Bible (or from the latest Amy Grant song).
-This went on for several minutes and became more and more awkward as this student oiled on the names of God and showed off their preaching skills in their public prayer.
-Looking back on this, I wondered if the student realized they were drawing attention to themselves by praying in this way.
-I imagine they were genuinely trying to worship God in the prayer and would have been horrified to find out people were distracted from real worship by his overly-flowery prayer.
+In my first semester of Bible college, an older student stood up to prayer in a chapel and began by addressing God as Father, Lord, el-Shaddai, Jehovah Jirah, and every other name of God he could think of from the Bible (or from the latest Amy Grant song).
+This went on for several minutes and became increasingly awkward as this student oiled on the names of God and showed off their preaching skills in their public prayer.
+Looking back on this, I wondered if the student realized they were drawing attention to themselves by praying this way.
+I imagine they were genuinely trying to worship God in the prayer and would have been horrified to find out that his overly flowery prayer distracted people from authentic worship.

 Benediction 6 Forgive us, our Father, for we have sinned against You.
 Blot out and remove our transgressions from before Your sight, for Your mercies are manifold.
 You are praised, O Lord, who abundantly pardons.